syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 </tr>
 </table>

- n> When the [navigationMode] property is in `row`, the <kbd>UpArrow</kbd> and <kbd>DownArrow</kbd> only work.
+ N> When the [navigationMode] property is in `row`, the <kbd>UpArrow</kbd> and <kbd>DownArrow</kbd> only work.

 ## Callbacks

-The data grid provides the following events for selection:
+The data grid provides the following callbacks for selection:

- * [onSelectionChanging] : This event is raised while selecting a row at the execution time before the row is selected.
+ * [onSelectionChanging] : This callback is raised while selecting a row at the execution time before the row is selected.
 So it allows canceling the selection action by return `false`.
- * [onSelectionChanged] : This event is raised after the column is selected.
+ * [onSelectionChanged] : This callback is raised after the column is selected.

-These two events are triggered with following properties:
+These two callbacks are triggered with following properties:

  * newItems: Gets collection of the underlying data objects added for selection.
  * oldItems: Gets collection of the underlying data objects removed from selection.

-To hook the `onSelectionChanging` event and cancel the selection. follow the code example:
+To hook the `onSelectionChanging` callback and cancel the selection. follow the code example:

 {% tabs %}
 {% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-        return MaterialApp(
-            home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+            source: _employeeDataSource,
+            columns: [
+              GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+              GridTextColumn(mappingName: 'name', headerText: 'Name'),
+              GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+              GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+            ],
             onSelectionChanging: (List<Object> addedRows, List<Object> removedRows){
               // apply your logics
               return false; // return true to perform selection },
             onSelectionChanged: (List<Object> addedRows, List<Object> removedRows){
               // apply your logics
             },
-                ))
+          )
       );
     }

 {% endhighlight %}